-(1994) Established in memory of Douglas Gardner Caverly, Class of 1968, by his family and friends, and awarded for outstanding performance by a graduating major in Classics.
+(1994) Established in memory of Douglas Gardner Caverly, CC'68, by his family and friends, and awarded for outstanding performance by a graduating major in Classics.

 DEUTSCHER VEREIN PRIZE IN GERMAN

 (1917) Awarded annually to the junior or senior who submits the winning essay on a prescribed topic in German literature.